Madness (band): 1983–1986: Decline and break-up

+Mike Barson's Departure

+As the musical lynchpin of the band, Barson had became increasingly exhausted by the pressure of being in the band by this time.
+This sentiment started in late 1982 during the production of The Rise and Fall, during which Barson moved to Amsterdam with his wife.
+Barson also became very reclusive from the band's public image and started to cover his face in photographs.
+And while recording Keep Moving, Barson abruptly went on holiday throughout Europe in a camper van with his wife and dog.

-On 5 October 1983 the band were rehearsing and discussing a possible television series, which was being written for them by Ben Elton and Richard Curtis.
-Barson then informed the band that he would not be able to take part, as he was tired of the music business and wanted to spend more time with his wife.
-They had recently relocated to Amsterdam.
+On October 4th of 1983, the band were rehearsing and discussing a possible television series, which was being written for them by Ben Elton and Richard Curtis.
+Barson then informed the band that he would not be able to take part because he intended to leave the band, as he was tired of the music business and wanted to spend more time with his wife.
 Barson agreed to finish recording the album Keep Moving; he left after playing for the last time with the band at the Lyceum Ballroom on 21 December 1983.

 James Mackie took Barson's place appearing with Madness on the US television show Saturday Night Live on 14 April 1984.
 After leaving the band, Barson returned to the UK for the filming of two music videos as he had played on the tracks, "Michael Caine" and "One Better Day".
-He officially left the band in June 1984, following the release of "One Better Day", however finished live performance with the band in 1983, Paul Carrack took Barson's place whilst the band toured America in early 1984.
+Barson finished live performance with the band in 1983, and officially left the band in June 1984, following the release of "One Better Day".
+Paul Carrack took Barson's place whilst the band toured America in early 1984.
 The six remaining members left Stiff Records and formed their own label, Zarjazz Records, which was a sub-label of Virgin Records.